cloudfoundry-attic/bosh-lite/README.md

 Choose an instance:
 ```

+Note: `bosh shh` automatically finds and uses the first key from your ssh keychain.
+If you do not have any RSA keys, you must create one.
+In a unix environment, this can be accomplished using `ssh-keygen`.
+You can then and add it to your keychain or you can pass the public key file to the command `bosh ssh --public_key /path/of/public/key`.

 ### For AWS provider:

 SSH into any VM with `bosh ssh` providing `--gateway_identity_file, --gateway_host and --gateway_user`